Does Couples Counseling Work? A Key Tool

 bestmarriagecounselorsnyc.jpg

-To identify the differences in how you tell your story in your marriage or relationship, you may want to look back at the key people in your life that helped you create the script of how you tell your story about your past, and about your life now.
+To understand how you tell your story, it helps to explore your earliest attachment relationship.
 For instance, what do you remember about your childhood experiences, whether positive or negative?
 How do you describe those experiences now?
 Who is the person in your life who influenced you most as a child, especially before the age of 10?
-That person, usually a mother or father, was your primary caregiver, and most likely helped to shape how you tell your story now: the story of your past, your present life, and the life you anticipate in the future.
+Your primary caregiver, usually a parent, helped shape your earliest understanding of relationships.
 How you tell your story now defines how you see yourself, whether that is accurate or not.

 Exercise

 Picture yourselfback in your childhood, before the age of 10, and think of an image when one of your key caregivers was telling you a story during and after a significant event.
-If the caregiver you are picturing had a secure connection to you, he or she helped you to connect both the details of the experience, the emotions you felt, and the meaning of the situation related to how you define yourself, relationships with others, and the world.
+A securely connected caregiver helped you form a positive, stable sense of yourself and relationships.
 The caregiver helps you develop meaning in your life.
-A key finding in research is that it is not what actually happened in your history that affects you nearly as much as how you give meaning to what happened in your life.
-Your narrator truly shapes how you see yourself, and how you relate to others in the world, including your partner or spouse in your marriage or relationship.
+Research shows it’s not the events themselves that shape you, but how you understand and make meaning of them.
+Your narrator shapes how you see yourself and how you connect with others.

 What are the best ways to make a marriage or relationship work?

-With a secure and healthy caregiver growing up as a child, you develop and grow until you’re eventually able to manage your own feelings and reflect on the events in your life through your own voice, without the assistance of your caregiver.
+With a secure caregiver, you develop confidence in yourself and trust in relationships.
 The caregiver “models” healthy patterns of adaption and flexibility the become ingrained in you.
 Ideally, all of us would have grown up with a secure caregiver providing these key lessons and experiences to us.

 However, if your caregiver didn’t help you manage your feelings, or help you reflect on events in your life in an accurate way, most likely you experienced what children in an insecure connection feel–shame about the experienceinstead of understanding the context and the meaning of the situation and the key characters in the story.